On the long-time statistical behavior of smooth solutions of the weakly damped, stochastically-driven KdV equation: Acknowledgments

 \section{Acknowledgments}

 The work of Nathan Glatt-Holtz was partially supported under the National Science Foundation grants DMS-1313272, DMS-1816551, DMS-2108790, and under a Simons Foundation travel support award 515990.
-The work of Vincent R. Martinez was partially supported by the PSC-CUNY Research Award Program under grant PSC-CUNY 62239-00 50 and by the NSF under DMS-2206491 and DMS-2213363.
+The work of Vincent R. Martinez was in part supported by the National Science Foundation through DMS 2213363 and DMS 2206491, as well as the Dolciani Halloran Foundation.
 The authors would also like to thank Jonathan Mattingly and Peter Constantin for their encouragement and insightful discussions in the course of this work.

 \begin{footnotesize} [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}

 \end{footnotesize}